learn-co-curriculum/dsc-effect-sizes/README.md

-> Question: If we choose a female and a male sample at random, what is the probability that females are smaller than males in height?
+> Question: If you chose a female and a male sample at random, what is the probability that females are smaller than males in height?
 Is it different/same as above? **

 ```python